gionniboy/mydotfiles/README.md

-dotfiles like .bashrc .profile .bash_aliases and more with a lot of useful personalization and with a good taste aliases ;)
+dotfiles like .bashrc .profile .bash_aliases and more with a lot of useful personalization and a good taste aliases ;)

 try it!